 The Lancer: For King Haarahld and, later, for Cayleb and Sharleyan for political matters outside the Inner Circle.

 A mere midshipman during the initial battles with the Church, now a Lieutenant in the Imperial Charisian Navy.
 He served on the ship King Haarahld was on during the battle of Darcos Sound, and it was his life that was saved by the king's Heroic Sacrifice.In commemoration for this act, Hektor Aplyn was adopted into the House of Ahrmahk and elevated to the Duke of Darcos.
-He retains commission in the Imperial Charisian Navy and serves about the Destiny.
+He retains commission in the Imperial Charisian Navy and serves aboard the Destiny.
+He is later married to Princess Irys of Corisande as part of Corisande's formal integration into the Empire.

 Taking the Bullet: Was prepared to do this for King Haarahld.
 Haarahld did it for him instead.